 - Use hands-free devices in their car.

 Pedestrian accidents can be devastating, both physically and mentally.
 If you or a loved one has suffered a pedestrian-related accident, seeking out proper legal counsel can help you achieve the results you need to make you whole again.
-Contact us today to schedule your free consultation.
+Contact our Cincinnati personal injury attorneys at The Lawrence Firm today to schedule your free consultation.